 The presenters’ common goal in joining together today was to provide mental health aid and support to the community, families, children, and educators.
 Despite the heavy rains, the group was able to band together and find creative ways to reach their audiences at home.
 Thanks to Mary’s quick thinking and resourcefulness, she was able to get ahold of her co-host of her Special Needs TV show, and Bridgetti, the show producer, was gracious enough to bring us on live to share our message with viewers.

 The rainclouds were filled with silver linings today!
 Thank you to everyone who came out to support the effort, and if you weren’t able to make it out, you can see our our interviews on Facebook > Special Needs TV > Mental Health Awareness EXPO > posted 09/18/2021.

 Borderless Arts Tennessee is a non-profit organization run by the state of Tennessee, committed to presenting programs for individuals with disabilities.
 Through the aids it provides, it adds to the enjoyment and empowerment of the community.
 For more information, visit their website here or find them on social media here.

-Chelsea Radojcic-DiCicco is a local children’s author living just outside of Nashville TN, currently seeking representation.
-Her memoir, ADHD and Me, was inspired by events in her own childhood and deals with the day-to-day challenges and triumphs as seen through the eyes of an eight-year-old little girl named Malory.
+Chelsea DiCicco is a neurodiverse local kidlit author living outside of Nashville, TN.
+Her book, ADHD and Me, was inspired by events in her own childhood and deals with the day-to-day challenges and triumphs as seen through the eyes of an eight-year-old little girl named Malory, who had ADHD.